AdyAhmadi24/Shashop/README.md

-# Shashop - Online Shop Catalog Connected to Shopee
+# Tsevire - Online Shop Catalog Connected to Shopee

 This is a Next.js project that displays a product catalog connected to Shopee.